glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ![Boy is that soggy.](/img/suitmodding/newoutfit/wet_02.jpg)

 If you find that the effect is *way* too dramatic, you can experiment by tweaking the `m_B` values of the lerps, making more lerps for finer control over each part, among other things.
 Get creative in making the outfit look its best.

+### Final Tips

+You can use the [Outfit Helper](https://www.nexusmods.com/hitman3/mods/893) mod in conjunction with the [ZHMModSDK](https://github.com/OrfeasZ/ZHMModSDK)'s Editor to tweak material values directly in-engine to see their effects.
+This will help you determine the best material values for your outfit, including lerp values!